ismaHenzel/My-Anime-List-Telegram-Bot/README.md

 /anime_rank <rank_options> <total positions (default: 10) (limit: 50)>

-the rank options will be available as soon as the bot is finished, but if you enter in the file /services/filteringContent.js, there are all possible commands.
+the rank options will be available as soon as the bot is finished, but if you search in the file /services/filteringContent.js, there are all possible commands.

 ![usage example](/src/example.png)